bshoshany/thread-pool/README.md

     * Monitor the number of queued and/or running tasks using the `get_tasks_queued()`, `get_tasks_running()`, and `get_tasks_total()` member functions.
     * Freely pause and resume the pool by modifying the `paused` member variable.
 When paused, threads do not retrieve new tasks out of the queue.
     * Catch exceptions thrown by the submitted tasks.
+    * Submit class member functions to the pool, either applied to a specific object or from within the object itself.
     * Under continuous and active development.
 Bug reports and feature requests are welcome, and should be made via [GitHub issues](https://github.com/bshoshany/thread-pool/issues).

 ### Compiling and compatibility